raohmaru/CFC/o8g/Documents/CFC-Rules.md

 When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.

 __Trash__
-To put cards from the top of your deck into your discard pile.
+To put cards from the top of a player's deck into his or her discard pile.

 __Unfreeze__
 When a character leaves the "freeze" state.
 See *Freeze*.